 This is a fun-looking set that is surprisingly affordable.

 You won’t get the traditional cone-shaped Crayola markers.
-These are Crayola brush pens with a flexible tip.
+These are Crayola brush pens with flexible tips.

 Crayola Crayoligraphy Hand Lettering Art Set features -15 pages of Instructions, 12 Dual-Tip Markers, 2 Gel Pens, 3 Frameable Art Pages, 1 Photo Frame, 4 Place Cards, and 8 Gift Tags.